zaczhou0928/reciperegressionmodel/README.md

 Adding columns: We added ‘tags’ column back.

 Encoding ‘tags’: We transformed the ‘tag’ column from strings into lists, which is a more usable format.
-This is accomplished with one-hot encoding.

 # Baseline Model